Simple Aim Assist

 The duration of the lock state.

-The lock state occurs only after a Camera Rotation or at low rotation velocity, locking the camera on the current target and slightly following its movement.
+The lock state occurs only during a snap; locking the camera on the current target and slightly following its movement.

 Camera Deceleration Multiplier